 Vitamin B2 is beneficial for eye health

 Vitamin B2 is important for eye health for several reasons.
-Firstly, it plays a key role in allowing our retinas (the layer at the back of the eyeballs) to receive light.
+Firstly, it plays a key role in allowing the retinas (the layer at the back of the eyeballs) to receive light.
 It also supports the function of the glutathione enzyme – an important antioxidant that’s responsible for removing free radicals in the eyes.

 As a result, research suggests that vitamin B2 deficiency may lead to increased light sensitivity and increase the risk of eye conditions like cataracts.
 Cataracts is a common age-related condition that causes the eye lens to cloud over.
 However, this study showed that increasing vitamin B2 intake reduced the risk of cataracts.